-Convergence (Ministry/Department): Mahatma Gandhi NREGS and Ministry of Textile.
+It is a convergence of Mahatma Gandhi NREGS and Ministry of Textiles.
 The 'Guidelines for taking up of host plants of Silkworms through convergence of Mahatma Gandhi NREGS and Scheme of Catalytic Development Programme (CDP)' jointly issued by Ministry of Rural Development & Ministry of Textile dated 8th October 2013 explains the modalities of the convergence and can be seen at 'Circular/Guidelines' caption of Convergence on NREGASoft (http://nrega.nic.in).